 - Establish a thorough and efficient sales and nurturing procedure.

 1. Property owners won’t choose you as their property manager if you have a bad online reputation.

 Before you even start to think about property management marketing – how’s your online reputation?

 Spending big bucks on marketing won’t mean a thing if you have a terrible rating.
-Even after you’ve got a lead – and paid for it – you can still lose the lead if your property management company’s online reputation isn’t up to snuff.
+Even after you’ve gotten a lead – and paid for it – you can still lose the lead if your property management company’s online reputation isn’t up to snuff.

-That’s why our first tip for getting leads, is to get a good reputation management solution in place.
+That’s why our first tip for property managers who want to generate more leads is to get a good reputation management solution in place.
 You could be requesting, reviewing, and responding to reviews internally, or you might outsource your reputation management to a company or software that can keep an eye on that for you.
-Just remember that you won’t be increasing your property management leads, if you haven’t managed your reputation, first.
+With a solid online reputation in place, now you can start looking at your marketing budget.

 Because of this high variability, there isn’t one number or a single formula that will work for all property management companies — however, it can be useful to think about how much to spend on property management marketing with this framework:

 For every $3 you want to earn, you can expect to spend $1.

 Let’s say you want to grow by 36 doors in a year, and you make $500 in profit per door.
 That means you’re hoping to make $18,000 in profitable growth.

 36 doors x $500 profit per door = $18,000 in profitable growth